Alimony in Florida

 Does Cohabitation Affect Alimony?

-Yes.
-Cohabitation can affect alimony for both the supported and obligor spouses.
+Yes. cohabitation can affect alimony for both the supported and obligor spouses.

 If a supported spouse starts cohabitating with another person, they could have their alimony award reduced or eliminated.
 Under Florida law, “cohabitation” counts as: